 Hey everyone!
 I’m so excited to share this post with you today.
 It’s a project that has been on my list for quite some time and I’m happy to say that I finally get to check it off!
 I have been wanting to give the hallway between my boys’ bedrooms an update for a while.
 It was pretty boring and I wanted it to have some interest.
 It’s not a large hallway, but with our open floorplan, you see it from almost every vantage point.
 I thought that a pallet wall would be the perfect solution to liven it up a bit.
 The best part?
 I didn’t have to break down a SINGLE pallet!
 Yep, you read that right.
 No prying, pounding or cutting was needed for me to get these gorgeous pallet boards.
 I recently discovered that Crates and Pallet sold already broken down pallets online from Home Depot.
-At $16.99 for a full pallet, it’s a bargain compared to buying an assembled pallet and breaking it down yourself.
+At around $26 for a full pallet, it’s a great deal compared to buying an assembled pallet and breaking it down yourself.

 Before I get into how I installed this pallet wall, I should inform you that I was sent these pallets and compensated for this post by Crates and Pallet.
 That being said, this was a project I was planning to do anyway, and I was already going to purchase this pallet wood from Home Depot.

 The hallway wall I wanted to install the pallet boards on was about 40 square feet.
 Not too big, so I received four whole broken down pallets to work with.

 Before I got started, I sanded all of the boards down with 220 grit sandpaper.
 I wanted to get off any of the rough spots so my boys didn’t end up with splinters if they rubbed (or pushed each other) against the wall.